ericraymundrex/Vlab/1_Modelling of Power System Components/round-template/experiment/theory.md

 <br>

 ### CONCEPT<br>
-#### Electric power system is the high voltage electrical grid, which consists of all electrical components.Electric power system has mainly categorized into three divisions.
+#### Electric power system is the high voltage electrical grid, which consists of all electrical components[3].
+Electric power system has mainly categorized into three divisions.

 1. Generating station:
 –	Electric energy is generated in large hydro-electric, thermal and nuclear stations etc.